Methylphenidate: Pharmacokinetics

-Methylphenidate taken by mouth has a bioavailability of 11–52% with a duration of action around 2–4 hours for instant release (i.e. Ritalin), 3–8 hours for sustained release (i.e. Ritalin SR), and 8–12 hours for extended release (i.e. Concerta).
+Methylphenidate taken by mouth has a bioavailability of 11–52% with a duration of action around 2–4 hours for immediate-release (IR) (i.e., Ritalin), 3–8 hours for sustained-release (i.e., Ritalin LA), and 8–12 hours for extended-release (ER) (i.e., Concerta).
 The half-life of methylphenidate is 2–3 hours, depending on the individual.
 The peak plasma time is achieved at about 2 hours.
 Methylphenidate has a low plasma protein binding of 10–33% and a volume of distribution of 2.65 L/kg.

-Dextromethylphenidate is much more bioavailable than levomethylphenidate when administered orally, and is primarily responsible for the psychoactivity of racemic methylphenidate.
+d-Methylphenidate is much more bioavailable than l-methylphenidate when administered orally, and is primarily responsible for the psychoactivity of racemic methylphenidate.

 The oral bioavailability and speed of absorption for immediate-release methylphenidate is increased when administered with a meal.
-The effects of a high fat meal on the observed Cmax differ between some extended release formulations, with combined IR/ER and OROS formulations showing reduced Cmax levels while liquid-based extended release formulations showed increased Cmax levels when administered with a high fat meal, according to some researchers.
-A 2003 study, however, showed no difference between a high fat meal administration and a fasting administration of oral methylphenidate.
+The effects of a high fat meal on the observed Cmax differ between some extended-release formulations, with combined IR/ER and OROS formulations showing reduced Cmax levels while liquid-based extended-release formulations showed increased Cmax levels when administered with a high-fat meal, according to some researchers.
+A 2003 study, however, showed no difference between a high-fat meal administration and a fasting administration of oral methylphenidate.

 Methylphenidate is metabolized into ritalinic acid by CES1A1 enzymes in the liver.
 Dextromethylphenidate is selectively metabolized at a slower rate than levomethylphenidate.
 97% of the metabolised drug is excreted in the urine, and between 1 and 3% is excreted in the faeces.
 A small amount, less than 1%, of the drug is excreted in the urine in its unchanged form.